Socialbots on Fire: Modeling Adversarial Behaviors of Socialbots via Multi-Agent Hierarchical Reinforcement Learning: Problem Formulation

 \textbf{Network Representation and Influence Diffusion Model} A social network includes users, their interactions and how they influence each other.
 We model this network as a directed graph $G{=}(V,E)$.
 An edge between two users $u,v{\in} V$, denoted as $(u,v){\in} E$, means $u$ can have influence on $v$. $(u,v)$ also illustrates a piece of news can spread from $u$ to $v$--i.e, $v$ follows $u$ (thus $u$ influences $v$).

-To model the influence flow through $G$, we adopt \textit{Independence Cascade Model (ICM)}~\cite{goldenberg2001talk,goldenberg2001using}, which is the most commonly used in the context of a social network~\cite{kimura2006tractable,jendoubi2017two,li2017survey}.
+As there is no influence model that can perfectly reflect real-world behaviors, to model the influence flow through $G$, we adopt \textit{Independence Cascade Model (ICM)}~\cite{goldenberg2001talk,goldenberg2001using}, which is the most commonly used in the context of a social network~\cite{kimura2006tractable,jendoubi2017two,li2017survey}.
+ICM was originally proposed to model the “word-of-mouth” behaviors, which resemble the information sharing phenomena online well.
 In ICM, a node is either active or inactive.
 Once a node $u$ is activated, it has a single opportunity to activate or influence its inactive neighbors $\mathcal{N}(u)$ with an \textit{uniform} \textit{activation probability} $p$.
 At first, every node is inactive except a set of seed nodes $\mathcal{S}$.
 After that, as the environment rolls out throughout a sequence of discrete timesteps, the influence will propagate from $\mathcal{S}$ through the network by activating different nodes in $G$ following $E$ and $p$.
 The process ends when there is no additional activated nodes being activated~\cite{kamarthi2019influence,li2021claim}.
 Hence $p$ is also the virality of news--i.e., how fast a piece of news can travel through $G$.
 We then use $G{=}(V,E,p)$ to denote the social network $G$.

 Let denote by $\pmb{\sigma}(\mathcal{S}, G)$ the \textit{spread function} that measures how many nodes in $G$ a piece of information--e.g., fake news, can spread from $\mathcal{S}$ via the ICM model.
 Given a fixed network structure $(V,E)$ and the news virality $p$, different $\mathcal{S}$ will result in different values of $\pmb{\sigma}(\mathcal{S},G)$.
 Hence, selecting a good $\mathcal{S}$ is decisive in optimizing the spread of influence on $G$.
 However, choosing $\mathcal{S}$ to maximize $\pmb{\sigma}(\mathcal{S}, G)$ has already been proven to be an NP-Hard problem~\cite{kempe2003maximizing}. \\